MegaChibisX/MegaMan-Unity-8Bit-Engine/README.md

 > Rush Utilities

-> New enemies, including but not limited to: Crushers from MM2, etc.
+> New enemies, including but not limited to: Bowlier (Thanks JKF-Infiniti), etc.

 > Stage select screen.